-The origin of those regions turns out to be the presence of CMB anomalies, tiny regions of 1-2 pixels diameter with a significantly higher or lower temperature, at the center of each ring-shaped structure, combined with the method of determining the baseline.
-Figure \ref{fig:WMAP_outlier} shows the anomaly that gives rise to the most pronounced ring feature of relatively high baseline variance, but this spot is removed by the foreground masks.
+The origin of those regions turns out to be tiny regions of a few pixels with a significantly higher or lower temperature, at the center of each ring-shaped structure, combined with the GP method of determining the baseline.
+Figure \ref{fig:WMAP_outlier} shows, for example, the spot that gives rise to the most pronounced ring feature of relatively high baseline variance, but this spot is removed by the foreground masks.
 It is this tiny spot that is entirely responsible for the incorrect identification of a high density of concentric circles of low variance in this region in Ref.\cite{CCC_Penrose_Gurzadyan}

 Figure \ref{fig:WMAP_ourmask} Left shows the locations of the dominant spots that are identified in Fig.~\ref{fig:compareWMAP} Left, as the centers of the ring patterns.
 We will refer to this map as the "baseline filter".
 Figure \ref{fig:WMAP_ourmask} Right shows the locations of the remaining dominant spots (in yellow), after using the KQ85 mask, that are responsible for some of the ring patterns in Fig.~\ref{fig:compareWMAP} Right.
 Those remaining spots have likely contributed to, what we argue, is the "erroneous" confirmation of the concentric circles of low variance in Refs.~\cite{paper1,paper2,planck_ccc}.